DomDevs2000/ECommerce-Microservice/README.md

+View this project in [GitHub](https://github.com/DomDevs2000/ECommerce-Microservice)

-# What Is This Project About
+# Project Description

 For this project, I developed a fully integrated E-commerce service that allows users to create orders, check products and inventory and successfully place orders if products are in stock.
-Functionality includes product and inventory queries, order placements, event-driven email notifications using Kafka, if orders are placed successfully, OAuth 2.0 JWT authentication, inter-service communication using Spring Cloud Netflix Eureka, inter-service fault tolerance using Spring Cloud Circuit Breaker via the Resilience4j library.
+Functionality includes product and inventory queries, order placements, and event-driven notifications using Kafka once orders are successfully placed.
+Ensured security with Spring WebFlux Security and OAuth 2.0 JWT authentication.
+Implemeneted inter-service communication using Spring Cloud Netflix Eureka with inter-service fault tolerance using Spring Cloud Circuit Breaker via the Resilience4j library.
 Ensured website functionality with comprehensive unit testing using JUnit5 and MockMvc and integration testing using TestContainers.